hephaestus-compiler-project/types-bug-study-artifact/docs/characteristics.rst

   }

-Type System Features
+Type System-Related Features
 --------------------

 This category includes features associated with the type system of the languages.
 For example, subtyping, intersection types, dependent types, type projections, etc.

-Below you can find some Type System features that we encountered in the bug-revealing test cases.
+Below you can find some type system-related features that we encountered in the bug-revealing test cases.